sulfikkarpr/React-Learning-udemy/README.md

 Description: This project implements the classic Tic Tac Toe game using React.
 It covers concepts such as component composition, state management, and conditional rendering.

+### 3. Investment Calculator

+Description: This project implements a simple investment calculator using React.
+It covers concepts such as component composition, state management, and conditional rendering to help users calculate their potential returns on investments.

 ## How to Run

 Follow these steps to run each project locally: